KobusErasmus/enote/README.md

-# enote
+# ENote
-A simple Ruby script to manage notes in favourite comand line text editor
+A simple Ruby script to manage notes in favourite command line text editor